Boemska/macrocore/README.md

  - no trailing empty lines

 ## Header Properties
-The **MP Core** documentation is created using [doxygen](http://www.stack.nl/~dimitri/doxygen/).
+The **Macro Core** documentation is created using [doxygen](http://www.stack.nl/~dimitri/doxygen/).
 A full list of attributes can be found [here](http://www.stack.nl/~dimitri/doxygen/manual/commands.html) but the following are most relevant:

  - file.
 This needs to be present in order to be recognised by doxygen.
  - brief.
 This is a short (one sentence) description of the macro.